 Where can I find an overview of the companies

-You can find the directory of exhibitors here.
+You will be able to find the updated directory of exhibitors here from March 2027.
 Note: Each company will only be present on one of the fair days, so it’s worth taking a look at the company directory in advance.
 There you can see which companies will be there on which day and at which stand number.
 You can also filter by field of study, industry and more, find out about the company in its exhibition profile, and view the companies’ job vacancies directly.

 Can I make appointments with companies in advance for the career fair?